Montreal Avec Les Enfants

 Tackle a Zipline and High Ropes Course

-Love adrenaline-fueled thrills?
-The Old Port is home to Montreal Zipline, Canada's first urban zipline circuit, which lets you zoo over Bonsecours Island and is open to adults and kids age 7 and up.
+For families traveling with slightly older kids who want a more active kind of thrill, you can head over to Old Port's Montreal Zipline, Canada's first urban zip line circuit, which lets you zoom over Bonsecours Island and is open to adults and kids age 7 and up.
 Right next door, there is a pirate-themed Voiles en Voiles ropes adventure course with seven aerial routes that connect two huge sailing ships.

 Originally constructed as a velodrome (an arena for track cycling) to host the 1976 Olympic Games, the building that currently hosts this appealing indoor botanical garden and zoo reopened as the Montreal Biodome in 1992.
 Here, you and your family can spend the day strolling through four different ecosystems found within North America, starting with a lush tropical rainforest.

 In the indoor Laurentian Maple Forest, maple trees actually change color in the fall, lose their leaves, and get buds in spring.
 The Gulf of St. Lawrence area provides both surface and underwater views, which is a delight for kids who love to see diving ducks and egrets.
 The stars of the Biodome, however, are the puffins and penguins in the Subpolar Regions.

 WARNING: The Montreal Biodome is undergoing renovations in 2018 and will not be open until some time in 2019.